-As a born-again believer, you don’t need to go through any prophet or pastor to relate or commune with God and receive answers to your prayers.
+As a born-again believer, you don’t need to go through any prophet or pastor for you to relate or commune with God and receive answers to your prayers.

 Lastly, when the children of Israel came to the Wilderness of Zin, they became very thirsty and had no water to drink, so they contended with Moses and Aaron (Num.
 20:1-8).
 Although Moses became very angry, God was not.
 God spoke to Moses about His divine provision of water in the rock for His people.

 Moses striking the rock twice rather than speaking to the rock as God had instructed him confused the people and suggested that Moses and Aaron were the persons doing the miracle.